Deep Learning for Optimization of Trajectories for Quadrotors: Results

 We conduct a set of ablation experiments to comprehensively evaluate the performance of \textit{AllocNet} and gain deeper insights into its mechanisms.
 These experiments involve comparing the learned \textit{AllocNet} model with versions that include modifications to the loss function and part of the architecture.
 To evaluate the role and impact of the individual components and parameters of the proposed model, we prepare several alternative versions of the model: \begin{itemize} \item \textbf{Reference Time} \bm{$\ell_F$} \textbf{Only}: By training a model using only the $\ell_F$ loss function, we aim to investigate the role and contribution of $\ell_T$ to the performance of \textit{AllocNet}. \item \textbf{Reference Time} \bm{$\ell_F$} \textbf{w/ Token}: In this variant, we set the token threshold $\alpha$ as 0.5, which is the most frequently used token threshold for LSTM models in general.
 This experiment is designed to demonstrate the influence of tuned token thresholds on predicting the correct sequence length. \item \textbf{Ours w/ MLP Output Module}: We replace the LSTM output module with a 3-layer MLP with a hidden size of 256.
 This variant helps us evaluate the advantages of LSTM to predict segment numbers accurately. \item \textbf{Ours} \bm{$ (\alpha = 0.35 / 0.75 )$}: We evaluate the model with different stopping token threshold $\alpha$ to investigate the tradeoff of biased threshold to control the actual output length and the final performance. \end{itemize} To ensure attributable performance changes to specific modifications, all comparative models maintain the original parameter values for elements that have not been specifically altered for the experiment.

 The test result is shown in Fig. \ref{fig: abl}.
 With the use of only objective loss, the value of the output time vector tends to accumulate in the first index and barely works as expected.
 Adding the token loss significantly alleviates this issue but still stays in highly sub-optimal areas with a larger total time range and lower success rate.
-Using the MLP layer instead of LSTM has a higher success rate because it consistently outputs the maximum length of values.
-However, it cannot precisely predict the actual length of the time sequence, leading to relatively higher control efforts.
+Although using an MLP layer instead of LSTM shows a higher success rate by consistently outputting the maximum length of values, it lacks precision in predicting the actual length of time sequences due to its non-autoregressive nature.
+In contrast, the autoregressive nature of LSTM, when trained with token loss, allows for more accurate termination of sequences, leading to lower control efforts compared to MLP, which tends to overfit the most frequent sequence length.
 For our proposed method, the failure scenarios are mainly because the length of valid time allocation doesn't fit the actually input corridor length, which is nontrivial to train together with multiple loss functions.
 The stopping token threshold is usually set as 0.5, but with multiple loss functions, relaxing the threshold ($\alpha$ = 0.35) will accordingly increase the overall success rate.
 Otherwise, using larger threshold results in more conservative total trajectory times and lower control efforts.